pxg/Pollmamania/README.md

 # try out Django Debug Toolbar
 # try out Tastypie
 # is it possible/good practice to break views.py and models.py into seperate files?
-# Research why timezone if off by one hour.
-GMT not BST

 ### Enhanced Functionality and Improvements ######################################################################################